OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Unless otherwise stated, Microsoft Corporation is a data controller for personal data we collect through the products subject to this statement.
 Our address is Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052, USA.
 Telephone: (+1) 425-882-8080.

 Microsoft Ireland Operations Limited is our data protection representative for the European Economic Area and Switzerland.
-The data protection officer of Microsoft Ireland Operations Limited can be reached at the following address: Microsoft Ireland Operations, Ltd., Attn: Data Protection, Carmenhall Road, Sandyford, Dublin 18, Ireland.
+You can contact the data protection officer of Microsoft Ireland Operations Limited at the following address: Microsoft Ireland Operations, Ltd., Attn: Data Protection Officer, One Microsoft Place, South County Business Park, Leopardstown, Dublin 18, Ireland.

 Skype Communications S.à.r.l.
 23-29 Rives de Clausen L-2165 Luxembourg, Luxembourg is a data controller for Skype.
 To contact us in relation to Skype software or products, please submit a support request to the Skype customer support team.